-(8) LEGISLATIVE SERVICE BUREAU (LSB)
+(9) LEGISLATIVE SERVICE BUREAU (LSB)

 LSB was created to serve, in various capacities, the Senate and the Oklahoma House of Representatives.
 It is responsible for such services as directed by the President Pro Tempore of the Senate and the Speaker of the House.
 One service in which LSB has been directed to serve the Senate is the payment of certain expenditures.
 These expenditures are included in the Senate's financial statements.
-LSB did not incur expenditures paid on behalf of the Senate for the year ended June 30, 2017 or 2016.
+LSB did not incur expenditures paid on behalf of the Senate for the year ended June 30, 2018 or 2017.
+During the year ended June 30, 2018, LSB paid contributions totaling \$8,574,501 to the Senate to assist in the Senate's operating expenditures.
 During the year ended June 30, 2017, LSB paid contributions totaling \$3,472,745 to the Senate to assist in the Senate's operating expenditures.
-During the year ended June 30, 2016, LSB paid no contributions to the Senate.
 These amounts were paid from appropriations of LSB and are reflected as contributions from LSB.
-For the years ended June 30, 2017 and 2016, LSB did not pay for capital assets for the benefit of the Senate.
-At June 30, 2017 and 2016, LSB had assigned funds for the benefit of the Senate of \$3,637,141 and \$2,054,943, respectively, for the Senate's operating expenditures.
+For the years ended June 30, 2018 and 2017, LSB did not pay for capital assets for the benefit of the Senate.
+At June 30, 2018 and 2017, LSB had assigned funds for the benefit of the Senate of \$82,198 and \$3,637,141, respectively, for the Senate's operating expenditures.
 These amounts will be funded in future years at the discretion of the President Pro Tempore of the Senate.

-(9) OTHER STATE AGENCY PAYMENTS
+(10) OTHER STATE AGENCY PAYMENTS